Bertoid1311/B7094/B704SourceReadMe.txt

 The *.lpi file is the main project file that links all the others together -- names them all for the Lazarus IDE.
 This is the file you open in Lazarus if you want to rebuild the program.
 There is only one *.lpi file in a project.
+(A *.lps file will appear in your build directory once you've installed and started using the IDE; this contains per-session information such as what windows you left open the last time you exited the IDE.
+This file is not part of the B7094 source distribution.)

 The *.pas files contain actual Object Pascal code.
 Each defines a "unit" which is compiled separately and then linked together with all others.
 The guts of the